1. Main points

 Interpreting these statistics

-The analysis in this article does not cover all dwellings in England and Wales because not every dwelling has an EPC (as these are only required when a dwelling is constructed, converted, sold or let).
-EPCs are valid for 10 years, so do not necessarily reflect energy efficiency improvements.
-Dwellings can have more than one record, but we keep only the latest record for our analysis, so dwellings are not double counted in any time period we analysed.
+EPCs are valid for 10 years, so do not reflect energy efficiency improvements made after certification.
+Dwellings can have more than one record, but we keep only the latest record for our analysis, so dwellings are not double counted in any time period that we analysed.

 Some dwellings included in our statistics may have changed tenure since the date of their latest EPC.
 For instance, dwellings that had an EPC for reasons other than being let may have since entered the private or social rented sector.